I m Pregnant and My Husband Wants a Divorce: Protect Rights

 It’s essential to have the plan to know what will happen next.
 This can help you feel more in control of the situation and less uncertain about the future.

 You should also figure out how to financially support yourself and your child.
 Can you afford to stay home with your baby if you’re not working?
-Are there government assistance programs that you can apply for?
+Are there government assistance programs or public support services like WIC (Women, Infants, and Children), Medicaid, or local housing aid that you can apply for?

 Let him go if he wants to, as you don’t want a man who doesn’t want to be with you.
 It will only make things harder for you if you try to convince him to stay.